 Musicmy discography, some free downloads, and other random things

-A massive thanks goes out to the great artists who’ve contributed to this album: Amr Darwish (violins on Shafshaq, Ghali, and Tadrib), Bojketic (Solos on Mish 3arif and Fihimnak), Peter Voronov (Violins on El Mohim), Paulina Forlova for her cello in El Zaman, Zelena for backing vocals in Ghali, and anybody who bothered to read this far, and has given the songs a listen 🙂
+A massive thanks goes out to the great artists who’ve contributed to this album: Amr Darwish (violins on Shafshaq, Ghali, and Tadrib), Bojketic (Solos on Tamam, Mish 3arif, and Awil Marra), Peter Voronov (Violins on El Mohim), Paulina Forlova for her cello in El Zaman, Zelena for backing vocals in Ghali.
+Wonderful people who’ve helped make the album a reality.

 "Depuis quelques mois, Kamel s’est mis à relancer son album que la révolution a freiné.
 Il a donc composé, écrit et chanté une sélection de dix chansons.
 L’album sera bientôt diffusé sur les plateformes musicales."

 Instrumental vignettes or soundtracks to fictional scenes?
 The Angel See is a collection of instrumentals evocative of strange moods, released under the alias KarmaMole.

 The other side of SunDance, so to speak, Moonrise collects ten new groove-laden lunar-sublimated tracks and a remix of Purr-Caution.
 You can listen to more from Moonrise here.

 Initially released with the WDA DVD by Keti Sharif, and co-produced by her, Sundance contains dancy electronic sounds and live instrumentation.
 Give it a listen!